dsccommunity/SqlServerDsc/README.md

 * Target machine must be running Windows Server 2008 R2.
 * Target machine must be running SQL Server Database Engine 2008 or later.

+#### Security Requirements

+* The built-in parameter `PsDscRunAsCredential` must be set to the credentials of an account with the permission to enumerate logins, create the endpoint, and alter the permission on an endpoint.

 #### Parameters